 - A: Scleral lenses hide abnormalities on the eye's surface and may improve vision over other types of correction.
 However, you’ll probably need to wear glasses over the lenses to see clearly at all distances, particularly if you're over 40 and require reading glasses for close work.

-Family Vision Solutions & Specialty Contact Lens Center provides scleral lenses to patients from Houston, Bellaire, Hunters Creek Village, and Piney Point Village, Texas and surrounding communities.
+Family Vision Solutions & Specialty Contact Lens Center provides scleral lenses to patients from Spring, Aldine, The Woodlands, and Houston, Texas and surrounding communities.